 Don’t just stretch because you think you should.
 Ask yourself why you’re stretching in the first place.

 Your stretches should have a specific goal.
 Most likely, you’re focusing on stretching the muscles that are tight and plotting against your posture.
 Your hip flexors, calves, and pecs are a few examples.

 Doing a hip flexor stretch will lengthen the overly tight hip flexor muscles.
 Maybe not permanently, but enough to temporarily increase your hip extension so you can lift and run without a compromised posture, and that will help you prevent injuries.
 While there are exceptions and stretching is not for everyone, stretching for even ten seconds increases your range of motion (4).

 I’m not sure why foam rolling is still debatable.
 Have you ever foam rolled, bro?

-It feels awesome and afterward, you can definitely get into better positions.
+It feels awesome and once you’re done you can definitely get into better postures and positions.

 Again, like stretching, focus on the tight muscles: quads, thoracic spine, pecs, and calves.

 There’s also almost no risk or downside (just don’t be an idiot and roll your neck or something).